 What Is Risk Adjustment?

-Most medical coders are familiar with the fee-for-service (FFS) payment methodology in which insurers pay providers based on the procedures or services performed for a patient.
-Risk adjustment is instead how insurance companies participating in specific programs get payment for managing their enrollees’ healthcare needs.
-Payment is based on the enrollees’ diagnoses.
+While most medical coders are familiar with the fee-for-service (FFS) payment methodology in which insurers pay providers based on the procedures or services performed for a patient, risk adjustment is instead how insurance companies participating in specific programs get payment for managing the healthcare needs of members based on their diagnoses.

 Providers have an important role to play in risk adjustment, too.
 An engaged partnership between the provider and the health plan is vital to bringing valuable benefits to enrollees.
-For instance, an insurer may use premiums and risk adjustment payments to offer its members enrollment in exercise programs, case or disease management, transportation to medical appointments, and other services.
-The health plan uses diagnosis codes that providers submit on claims to identify what types of programs are needed, and, more specifically, who needs them.
+For instance, insurers may use premiums and risk adjustment payments to offer its members enrollment in exercise programs, case or disease management, transportation to medical appointments, and other services.
+The health plan uses diagnosis codes that providers submit on claims to identify what types of programs are needed, and more specifically who needs them.

 Hierarchical Condition Categories (HCCs) Coding Model

-Understanding hierarchical condition categories (HCCs) is a good place to start when learning about risk adjustment, particularly from a coding perspective.
+Understanding Hierarchical Condition Categories is a good place to start when learning about risk adjustment, particularly from a coding perspective.

-An HCC list is an inventory of diagnoses, where each has been assigned a value for risk adjustment.
+A Hierarchical Condition Categories (HCCs) list is a list of diagnoses that have been assigned a value for risk adjustment.
 The Department of Health and Human Services (HHS) updates the list yearly and publishes it in a spreadsheet format.
 Each risk adjustment payment model uses its own variation of this general HCC list.

 To establish an HCC list, all conditions that are coded in ICD-10-CM are organized into diagnosis groups of body systems or disease processes.
 These groups are then subdivided into condition categories based on similar cost patterns.
 The final HCC list includes only the diagnoses that are likely to impact long-term healthcare costs related to clinical and/or prescription drug management particular to the demographics of the specific risk adjustment payment model.
-This list of HCCs is referred to as a crosswalk because it shows the specific diagnosis codes that each HCC maps to.
+This list of HCCs is referred to as a crosswalk because it shows which HCCs cross to which diagnosis codes.

 How do coders use an HCC coding model?
 HCC crosswalks are fairly easy to use, and medical coders who work with HCC coding models and risk adjustment may access the information in different ways.
 For instance, a coder may determine the ICD-10-CM code for the encounter from the medical record and, if using the HCC spreadsheet, look for that code on the crosswalk.
 If the coder uses coding software, many companies will offer an HCC add-on.
 If the condition is HCC-relevant, the condition category is listed with the ICD-10-CM code.
-If the condition is not HCC-relevant, the ICD-10-CM code will not be on the crosswalk and will not be flagged in the coding software as having an HCC value.
-This doesn’t mean that the coder shouldn’t report that code on a claim; it merely means that there is no anticipated long-term cost involved with that diagnosis, so it does not have an assigned risk value.
+If the condition is not HCC-relevant, the ICD-10-CM code will not be on the crosswalk (and will not be flagged in the coding software as having an HCC value.)
+This doesn’t mean the coder shouldn’t report that code on a claim; it merely means there is no anticipated long-term cost involved with that diagnosis, so it has not been assigned a risk value.

-HCCs are called hierarchical because certain conditions within a related category (family) may have a notable severity difference; the highest severity in the family will take precedence over less severe conditions within that family.
+HCCs are called hierarchical because certain conditions within a related category (family) may have a notable severity difference; the highest severity in the family will trump, or take precedence over, less severe conditions within that family.
 Diabetes is a good example to explain hierarchy.
 Figure 1 and the examples below use HCCs from the Centers for Medicare & Medicaid Services (CMS)-HCC Risk Adjustment Model.
-Note that CMS assigns each HCC a number, such as CMS-HCC 17 Diabetes with acute complications.
+Note that CMS assigns each HCC a number, such as CMS-HCC 17.

 Figure 1.
 Example of CMS-HCCs Based on Severity